-WISA TECHNOLOGIES, INC. NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS
+WISA TECHNOLOGIES, INC. NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS For the Nine Months Ended September 30, 2023 and 2022

 10. Segment Information

 The Company operates in one business segment.
 Our chief decision-maker, the President and Chief Executive Officer, evaluates our performance based on company-wide consolidated results.